sourcegraph/handbook/content/departments/technical-success/ie/process/ie-process.md

 # Exit Criteria for the Implementation to be Considered Complete

 Implementation is considered complete when the Sourcegraph instance is deployed and operational according to the originally scoped work.
 This includes completion of the necessary infrastructure for all customer environments, Sourcegraph deployment and resourcing, and Sourcegraph instance configuration (code host connections, syncing, and indexing along with general site configuration).
-While the long-term support resource will likely be executing a subset of tasks in parallel with the implementation (such as UAT and onboarding planning), the end of the implementation indicates the point at which the account will fully transition technical ownership to the Customer Engineers (or TAM if one exists).
-Once transitioned, the Customer Engineer will continue with long-term customer success activities such as user onboarding, training, expansion, account health management, and general support.
+While the long-term support resource will likely be executing a subset of tasks in parallel with the implementation (such as UAT and onboarding planning), the end of the implementation indicates the point at which the account will fully transition technical ownership to the Technical Advisor.
+Once transitioned, the Technical Advisor will continue with long-term customer success activities such as user onboarding, training, expansion, account health management, and general support.

 The list of tasks to be accomplished before considering an implementation complete include, but are not limited to: